Services Procurement & SOW Management FAQs

 - Implement strategies, policies, tools and governance that are designed to achieve best value benefits and outcomes, rather than rooting their decision making on whatever might represent the lowest price

-- Consider all sources of supply and proactively encourage supplier innovation.
+- Consider all potential sources of supply and proactively encourage supplier innovation.
 The business services ecosystem is expanding at a rapid rate and encompasses independent contractors, niche consultancies, project management firms, digital service providers, business process outsourcing firms, mid-large consulting firms, system integrators and technology vendors.
-Today many organisations barely scratch the surface of their available supply options
+Too many organisations just default to hiring the service providers they have already heard of or previously used.
+As a result, they barely scratch the surface of their true supply options

 - Take a business centric view of their planned and future expenditure and consolidate requirements wherever it is practical to do so.